-- go Celebrate small wins.
+- where to buy Seroquel online Celebrate small wins.
 If your new process helped increase the number of orders shipped per day or reduce the time taken to push code, celebrate the success.
 And celebrate it with the broader team.
 When one team realises that adopting new systems and processes helped another team work better, they will be more open to change themselves.

 As with all change initiatives, there is no guarantee that the above steps will work.
 However, if you have not gone through the steps above, your changes are more likely to fail.